Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Seattle's games this year have hit the over two times in nine opportunities (22.2%).

-- Seattle is 4-1 against the spread and 3-2 overall in games when it puts up more than 18.9 points.
+- Seattle is 4-1 against the spread and 3-2 overall in games when it records more than 18.9 points.

-- When Seattle picks up more than 323.0 yards, the team is 1-3 against the spread and 1-3 overall.
+- When Seattle amasses more than 323.0 yards, the team is 1-3 against the spread and 1-3 overall.

 - This year the Seahawks have six turnovers, 13 fewer than the Cardinals have takeaways (19).